Obituary: Hugo Chavez - socialist showman who transformed Venezuela

 Addressing the U.N.
 General Assembly in 2006 a day after then-U.S. President George Bush, he called Bush the "devil", triggering shocked gasps and wry smiles around the hall.

 "Yesterday the devil came here.
 Right here," Chavez said, crossing himself.
-"And it still smells of sulfur today."
+"And it still smells of sulphur today."

 In mid-2011 he was the only vocal supporter of Libya's Muammar Gaddafi on the world stage, calling him a "beloved brother revolutionary" and condemning the NATO air strikes.